tr8dr/.Net-Bridge/README.md

 the second method would be chosen given that 'Up' is convertible to ```Direction.Up``` and the numeric array is convertible to ```Vector<double>```.

 ## Initialization
-The .NET bridge server (CLRServer.exe) does not contain your code by default.
-We need to instruct the server to load a dll or dlls from your environment.
+The .NET bridge server (CLRServer.exe) will not have access to your code unless you indicate a DLL to be loaded.
+One needs to instruct the server to load a dll or dlls from your environment.
 There are a number of ways to do this:

 - run CLRServer.exe -dll <path to your dll> on the command line
 - run CLRServer.exe -dll <path to your dll> in your favorite IDE (particularly useful for debugging)